TangYanYee/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 2 - Basic IO/Classwork & Homework.md

 Consider 2 uses for a button:

-Level Triggering (5 marks)
+Q1 Level Triggering (5 marks)

 - While the button is down print `Hello, (Your name)` on TFT (2m), while it is not, flash the LED (2m).
 Two actions should not happen simultaneously (1m).
   - In this case every time the loop comes around, we are concerned with the current state (or level) of the buttons GPIO Pin
   - The implementation of the button reading here should be obvious and simple

-Edge Triggering (10 marks)
+Q2 Edge Triggering (10 marks)

-- What if, we wanted to print `Hello, (Your name)` for 1 second when the button is first clicked, but only once, so holding the button does nothing more (5m).
-When the button is first released, we want to flash the LED, but again only once(5m)
+- What if, we wanted to print `Hello, (Your name)` for 1 second when the button is clicked (<200 ms), so holding the button does nothing more (5m).
+When the button is released, we want to flash the LED for 1 second.(5m).
+The process repeats. i.e. it will print text again if you click the button.
   - The event of a signal going from low to high is called the _rising edge_ and the opposite is the _falling edge_
   - The `gpio_read()` macro gives us the current state, but edge triggering also requires knowledge of the past state as well as some logic